 The chart above: Gold silver ratio 1975 - 2013. (source: goldprice.org)

 Gold (Au) is a precious metal and chemically one of the least reactive metals.
 Gold's unique combination of physical and chemical properties makes it extremely malleable.
 Gold is an excellent conductor of heat and electricity, and highly reflective.
 Gold doesn't corrode, discolor or rust when exposed to oxygen or water.

 Less gold is produced than the global demand.
 Approximately 65 per cent of the global demand is covered by production in gold mines.
-The remaining 35 percent is satisfied through the central banks' gold sale and to some extent by recycling of gold scrap from the jewelry industry and other industries.
+The remaining 35 per cent is satisfied through the central banks' gold sale and to some extent by recycling of gold scrap from the jewellery industry and other industries.
 A large part of the world's gold is held in central banks and an uncontrolled sell-off mainly by European central banks in the 1990s had a negative impact on the gold price.
 Since 1999, the European central banks have regulated their sales which are currently limited to 400 tonnes per year or totally 2000 tonnes on 27 September 2014.

 The gold production has been relatively constant in recent years and is expected to remain at that level for the coming years.
 The global pace of exploration has early been low due to low gold prices.
-The number of new mines with production start in the near future are few and will not compensate the natural loss when older mines shut down.
+The number of new mines with production start in the near future are few and will not compensate for the natural loss when older mines shut down.

 In a historical perspective, the price of gold has risen in periods of uncertainty and during downward market trends.
 During the past 20 years, the price has fluctuated between 250 - 1,500 USD per troy ounce, i.e. 31,1 grams.
 The gold price is negatively correlated with the value of the U.S. dollar.
 When the dollar falls, the price of gold tends to increase.

 To get a feeling for the future changes in gold price, it is important to understand the relationship between gold price, supply, and demand.
 Crucial for a mining company is the average gold price over time, while short-term fluctuations are less important.